JayJune/jayjune.github.io/_posts/2025-03-31-meditations-from-march.markdown

 <div class="row flex-lg-row align-items-center">
     <div class="col-lg-6 my-4">
-        <h3>🙏 Thanks for reading this to the end!
+        <h3>🙏 Thank you again for your partnership in the gospel!
 Shoot through a message when you've prayed (even if it's just a "hey!") and let me know how I can be praying for you also! </h3>
     </div>
     <div class="col-lg-6 my-4 d-flex flex-column align-items-center">
         <img class="blog-inline-image" src="/assets/images/2503MAR/noodle.jpg">